RUB-SE-24-25/rub-se-24-25-classroom-assignment-08-framework-se-assignment-8/src/main/java/structra/assignment/task/TASK.md

     - Suggest changes by adding documentation inside the respective files / packages.
     - Write a *short* text justifying your changes.

-## 6. **Reflection**
+## f). **Reflection**

-- **Objective**: Reflect on what you have learned so far by discovering similarities between concepts used in the lecture and the actual implementation in `structra/assignment/framework`.
+- **Objective**: Recap the lectures and check if the framework adheres to the principles and suggestions for architecture and implementation.

 - **Steps**:
+    - Have a look at the lecture material again.
     - Familiarize yourself with the design patterns used and design choices made.
-    - Have a look at the lecture material again.
-    - Write a text detailing which similarities you have found.
+    - Implement one improvement in the code and document it.
+    - If you cannot come up with an improvement to the framework code, discuss whether and how your application code adheres to the SOLID principles (based on one example) and whether a design pattern from the lecture could be used..

 [^1]: Additional documentation can be found in `structra/assignment/framework/docs`.
 [^2]: PlantUML